apache/iceberg/site/docs/spec.md

 Columns in Iceberg data files are selected by field id.
 The table schema's column names and order may change after a data file is written, and projection must be done using field ids.
 If a field id is missing from a data file, its value for each row should be `null`.

 For example, a file may be written with schema `1: a int, 2: b string, 3: c double` and read using projection schema `3: measurement, 2: name, 4: a`.
 This must select file columns `c` (renamed to `measurement`), `b` (now called `name`), and a column of `null` values called `a`; in that order.

+#### Identifier Field IDs

+A schema can optionally track the set of primitive fields that identify rows in a table, using the property `identifier-field-ids` (see JSON encoding in Appendix C).

+Two rows are the "same"---that is, the rows represent the same entity---if the identifier fields are equal.
+However, uniqueness of rows by this identifier is not guaranteed or required by Iceberg and it is the responsibility of processing engines or data providers to enforce.

+Identifier fields may be nested in structs but cannot be nested within maps or lists.
+Float, double, and optional fields cannot be used as identifier fields and a nested field cannot be used as an identifier field if it is nested in an optional struct, to avoid null values in identifiers.

 #### Reserved Field IDs